 On March 18th I, M.Martinez, began digitizing COVID-19 data from the New York State Department of Health (health.ny.gov) and the New York City Department of Health’s coronavirus page.
 I will release updated charts here.
 Please contact me for county-level charts and/or data.
 Below I list key info from New York state press releases relating to the pandemic, which can be found here: https://health.ny.gov/press/releases/2020/index.htm

 Please note on the plots below, county level cases for New York state are from the state department of health, while New York City cases are from the New York City Department of Health, depending on what time of day they post case records, there may be discrepancies between the two due to the rapid change in case confirmations.
 IMPORTANT NOTE: not all datasets are updated the same day.
 Therefore, please make note of the date of reporting/update listed at the top of each figure; because some figures will be more up-to-date than others.
 I will update this page and figure periodically.
-Lastly, here is a COVID-19 paper our lab was involved in.
+I have also included a select set of interviews and updates relating to our lab’s COVID work.
+Lastly, check here for updated on our COVID-19 publications.

 Sunday March 15th – Governor Cuomo announced Westchester, Nassau, Suffolk and New York City schools will close.